-Residential Mortgage Loans - As part of its investment in residential mortgage loans, Rithm Capital may be required to outlay capital.
+- Residential Mortgage Loans As part of its investment in residential mortgage loans, Rithm Capital may be required to outlay capital.
 These capital outflows primarily consist of advance escrow and tax payments, residential maintenance and property disposition fees.
 The actual amount of these outflows is subject to significant uncertainty.

-Consumer Loans - The Consumer Loan Companies have invested in loans with an aggregate of \$150.2 million of unfunded and available revolving credit privileges as of December 31, 2024.
-However, under the terms of these loans,
+See Note 7 for information regarding Rithm Capital's residential mortgage loans. - Consumer Loans The Consumer Loan Companies have invested in loans with an aggregate of \$150.2 million of unfunded and available revolving credit privileges as of December 31, 2024.
+However, under the terms of these loans, requests for draws may be denied and unfunded availability may be terminated at Rithm Capital's discretion.